 Century of fashion originating in Louisiana celebrated on National Seersucker Day

-BATON ROUGE - Thursday National Seersucker Day, which recognizes the New Orleans native seersucker suit.
+BATON ROUGE - Thursday is National Seersucker Day, which recognizes the New Orleans native seersucker suit.

 Seersucker suits have been a staple in Louisiana wardrobes for more than 110 years.
 In that century, the style has spread nationwide.